simonw/datasette-publish-vercel/README.md

 Install this plugin in the same environment as Datasette.

-    $ pip install datasette-publish-now
+    $ pip install datasette-publish-vercel

 ## Usage

 First, install the Vercel CLI tool by [following their instructions](https://vercel.com/download).

-Run `now login` to login to (or create) an account.
+Run `vercel login` to login to (or create) an account.

-Now you can use `datasette publish now` to publish your data:
+Now you can use `datasette publish vercel` to publish your data:

-    datasette publish now my-database.db --project=my-database
+    datasette publish vercel my-database.db --project=my-database

 The `--project` argument is required - it specifies the project name that should be used for your deployment.
 This will be used as part of the deployment's URL.

 ### Other options

 * `--no-prod` deploys to the project without updating the "production" URL alias to point to that new deployment.
 Without that option all deploys go directly to production.
-* `--debug` enables the Now CLI debug output
+* `--debug` enables the Vercel CLI debug output
 * `--token` allows you to pass a Now authentication token, rather than needing to first run `now login` to configure the tool
-* `--public` runs `now --public` to publish the application source code at `/_src` e.g. https://datasette-public.now.sh/_src and make recent logs visible at `/_logs` e.g. https://datasette-public.now.sh/_logs
+* `--public` runs `vercel --public` to publish the application source code at `/_src` e.g. https://datasette-public.now.sh/_src and make recent logs visible at `/_logs` e.g. https://datasette-public.now.sh/_logs
-* `--generate-dir` - by default this tool generates a new Now app in a temporary directory, deploys it and then deletes the directory.
+* `--generate-dir` - by default this tool generates a new Vercel app in a temporary directory, deploys it and then deletes the directory.
 Use `--generate-dir=my-app` to output the generated application files to a new directory of your choice instead.
-You can then deploy it by running `now` in that directory.
+You can then deploy it by running `vercel` in that directory.

 ### Full help